zshi719/2025-Data-24100/class_notes/11_sqlite.md

 - Once the program is installed we can run this on the command line.
 Start with running `make inter` (e.g. enter an interactive session) and then type in, at the resulting command line `sqlite3` to star the session.
 - To exit an interactive session we use `.q`.
 Commands inside the `sqlite3` interactive session begin with a `.`
-- If we type `sqlite3 test.db` this will connect to file called `test.db` which will store the databases's data.
-While there is no forced file extension, we common use `.db`, `.sqlite`, `.sqlite3` or `.db3` as file extensions for sqlite3 files.
+- If we type `sqlite3 test.db` this will connect to a file called `test.db`, which will store the database's data.
+While there is no forced file extension, we commonly use `.db`, `.sqlite`, `.sqlite3`, or `.db3` as file extensions for SQLite files.
 - Note that until you make a change (such as creating a table), the file is not created.

 ## Connecting databases to Python